Philip DeFranco: Personal life

 A video DeFranco posted shortly after the birth of his second son (September 10, 2017) explaining his situation at the time.

 DeFranco has polycystic kidney disease which he inherited from his father and grandfather.
 He has a younger sister named Sabrina.

 DeFranco is married to media literacy and mental health advocate Lindsay Jordan DeFranco (née Doty).
 DeFranco proposed to Doty, then his longtime girlfriend, on August 16, 2013, at his "DeFranco Loves Dat AZ" show in Tempe, Arizona.
 Their first son, named Philip James "Trey" DeFranco III, was born in 2014.
 The couple married on March 7, 2015, and their wedding was captured on social media.
 Their second son, Carter William DeFranco, was born in 2017.
 In 2019, Lindsay launched Not So Fast, a media literacy campaign.
 The couple moved into their Encino home in late 2019 after previously living in San Fernando and Sherman Oaks.
 In 2024, they moved again, relocating to Georgia.
+Lindsay is the Democratic candidate for the 2026 Georgia House of Representatives election in the 47th district.

 In April 2020, DeFranco posted on Twitter, expressing feelings of "heavier and heavier depression", and added he would be scrapping the episode of his eponymous show he was working on and taking a short break from YouTube.